A History of CSS

 obsolete.
 Vendors still require prefixes: @-webkit-keyframes, @-moz-keyframes.

-Flexbox reaches baseline support without vendor prefixes.
-The clearfix hack starts dying out.
-Vertical centering becomes easy.
-Float-based grid systems — which had been the foundation of every major CSS framework — are gradually replaced.
+Flexbox is finally stable across all major browsers.
+Floats — the layout tool of every major CSS framework — are gradually replaced.
 Bootstrap 4 will eventually drop its float-based grid for Flexbox in 2018.

-Microsoft officially ends support for IE6 on January 12, 2016.
-It had been unsupported since 2014, but enterprises kept using it.
-At peak, IE6 had over 90% market share.
-It held back CSS adoption for a decade.
+IE6 finally reaches end of life.
+This browser version had slowed down progress for a decade.
 Its death is celebrated by web developers worldwide.
 Some buy champagne.
 Some make t-shirts.
 Some do both.

-Chrome 57 and Firefox 52 ship CSS Grid on the same day — a coordinated release specifically to avoid the vendor prefix era repeating.
-Two-dimensional layout, native to CSS, for the first time.
-Rows and columns defined in the stylesheet.
-Items placed by grid area name.
-A decade of float-based layout frameworks become unnecessary overnight.
+Chrome 57 and Firefox 52 ship CSS Grid on the same day.
+This coordinated release avoids the vendor prefix era.
+Two-dimensional layout is finally native to CSS.
+Rules and columns are defined in the stylesheet.
+Items are placed by grid area name.
+Float-based layout frameworks become unnecessary overnight.

 inherit, and can be updated at runtime.
 Sass preprocessors lose their main selling point.
 Theming with